 - Infrequent visits to the bathroom.
-Less than 4 times per day would be a clear indication that something isn’t quite right.
-Postpartum mommies tend to go more often up to 8 weeks after birth, due to pressure on the bladder (source).
+Urinating less than four times per day would be a clear indication that something isn’t quite right.
+Postpartum mommies tend to go more often up to 8 weeks after birth due to pressure on the bladder (6).

 Tips for Staying Hydrated

-With your hands full, you may find it hard to keep track of the water you need to drink every day.
+With your hands full, you may find it hard to keep track of the water you need to drink daily.
 Here are some tips to help you along:

-- If you can’t stand the taste of plain water, try infusing it with lemon, mint, cucumber or even strawberries.
+- If you can’t stand the taste of plain water, try infusing it with lemon, mint, cucumber, or strawberries.

-- Minimize your sugar intake; sugar actually hinders the absorption of water by your body.
+- Minimize your sugar intake; sugar hinders your body’s water absorption.

-- Help yourself to foods that have high water content, like cucumbers, watermelons, and soups.
+- Help yourself to foods with high water content, like cucumbers, watermelons, and soups.

-- Stay away from caffeinated drinks, sodas, and alcohol, as these cause dehydration.
+- Avoid caffeinated drinks, sodas, and alcohol, as these cause dehydration.